 This will take you to a page where you can access the PDF or HTML full-text of the article, by clicking on the publisher's link:

 If we don't subscribe to that particular journal, click Request from interlibrary loan.
-After you request the article, you will receive an email with a link to the article, typically within 13 hours.
+After you request the article, you will receive an email with a link to the article, typically one business day.

 Most of us start a search with key words that we want to explore.
 Some additional search approaches are to: